practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 ## On determinism in KiCS2 Curry

-One of the toughest part of the development of the full microbenchmark program for me was just to print list _x_ of the generated random integer numbers for debugging reasons:
+One of the toughest part of the development of the complete microbenchmark program for me was just to print list _x_ of the generated random integer numbers for debugging reasons:

 ```
     let (x, bitsXList, bitsHexList) = masterloop end x0  -- for testing